genzouw/docker-tags/README.md

 ## Usage

-*If possible, it is recommended to set the following aliases in startup scripts such as `.bashrc` and` .bashrc`.*
+*If possible, it is recommended to set the following aliases in startup scripts such as `.bashrc` or` .bashrc`.*

 ```bash
 # For Bash